Djoubs10/cheat-sheet/git_/commands.md

 - `git commit -m <message>`
 : To take a screenshot of the current directory.
 - `git log`
 : To view the history of the project.
-Special command : `git log --pretty:'%h %ad | %s%d [%an]' --graph --date=short`
+Special command : `git log --pretty=fromat:'%h %ad | %s%d [%an]' --graph --date=short`
 - `git checkout <tag or hash>`
 : To go back into a previous commit.
 - `git tag <name>`